 I was not always a supporter of the Conservative Party of Canada, and its predecessors, the Progressive Conservative Party, the Canadian Conservative Reform Alliance and the Canadian Alliance Party.
 In my younger days, I was a staunch supporter and card-carrying member of the New Democratic Party (NDP), making monthly donations to the Party.
 I was attracted to the NDP back in the day when Ed Broadbent was the leader of the federal party and the party, in my opinion, stood up for the common welfare of the ordinary citizen.
-I had the pleasure of meeting Ed Broadbent in the summer of 1983 when I was working as an armed embassy guard at the Swiss Embassy in Ottawa.
+I had the pleasure of meeting Ed Broadbent in 1983 when I was working as an armed embassy guard at the Swiss Embassy in Ottawa.
 The Broadbents lived next door, and one day Ed was gracious enough to give me his autograph.
 When I told him I was working twelve hours a day, seven days a week for $4.25 per hour, he told me I was working too many hours for too little pay, bless him.

-I was attracted to the NDP all those years ago also because the origins of the Party were rooted in Christian social movements: the Protestant social gospel and the Catholic Antigonish movements.
+I was attracted to the NDP all those years ago because the origins of the Party were rooted in Christian social movements: the Protestant social gospel and the Catholic Antigonish movements.
 I had embraced Roman Catholicism at the time and took to heart the idea that we should love our neighbour and be our brother’s keeper.
-At the time the NDP allowed for freedom of conscience among the membership.
+At the time, the NDP allowed for freedom of conscience among the membership.
 I recall at a meeting of the NDP Club at Wilfrid Laurier University (I was a graduate student there briefly in 1987) the local NDP MPP, a devout Roman Catholic, coming to speak and relating to us his decision to oppose the Party’s position on abortion rights, voting against it in the provincial legislature.
 He was free to do so at the time.

 My first impression of Bob Rae as leader of the provincial NDP was proven correct when he became Premier of Ontario in 1990 in a surprising election outcome.
 At first, I was cautiously optimistic over the prospect of an NDP government; I never expected the NDP would ever form a government in Ontario.
-What followed, however, was disgust and disillusion when the NDP government led by Bob Rae imposed draconian legislation, such as employment equity and speech codes for the provincial public service and colleges and universities respectively.
+What followed, however, was disgust and disillusion when the NDP government led by Bob Rae imposed draconian legislation, such as employment equity and speech codes for the provincial public service and colleges and universities, respectively.
 While I support equality of opportunity and condemn discrimination based on race, ethnicity, creed, sex, sexual orientation, etc., the way employment equity was imposed led to job ads for public service jobs that made it clear white men need not apply.
 The current culture of political correctness that plagues university campuses across Canada is the legacy of the NDP government led by Bob Rae.

-While the national long gun registry is gone, the problem of political correctness persists.
-At the very least, however, under Conservative rule we have seen the recent repeal of Section 13 of the Canadian Human Rights Act; the hate speech provision, a poorly written law that led to censorship of thoughts and opinions outside the bounds of the politically correct and stifled intellectual freedom.
-The repeal of Section 13 is a small, but welcome step in the right direction for those who value intellectual freedom and freedom of expression.
+While the national long-gun registry is gone, the problem of political correctness persists.
+At the very least, however, under Conservative rule, we have seen the recent repeal of Section 13 of the Canadian Human Rights Act; the hate speech provision, a poorly written law that led to censorship of thoughts and opinions outside the bounds of the politically correct and stifled intellectual freedom.
+The repeal of Section 13 is a small but welcome step in the right direction for those who value intellectual freedom and freedom of expression.